 The major train station closest to Princeton is “Princeton Junction Station” (PJC).
 This is served by New Jersey Transit on the “Northeast Corridor Line”.
 PJC also has some limited direct service by Amtrak.
 The campus train station is “Princeton Station”.
 This is served only by a small commuter train (the “Dinky”) which goes along a spur line from Princeton Junction Station to campus.
 It is operated by New Jersey Transit.
 If you are coming from EWR, Trenton or NYC Penn Station, you should buy a New Jersey Transit ticket through to Princeton Station.
 You will then need to take a train to Princeton Junction train station (check that your particular train stops there!), get off at Princeton Junction train station and take the “Dinky” from Princeton Junction train station to Princeton train station.
 From the Princeton train station it is about a 15 minute walk to the Nassau Inn.
 Uber and Lyft should be possible on and around Princeton University campus, the town of Princeton, and Princeton Junction train station.

 If you are coming on Amtrak, most trains do not stop at Princeton Junction (with only a few exceptions, see the Amtrak website).
-You will need to take Amtrak to Newark or Trenton and then switch to New Jersey Transit, as above, to arrive to Princeton Station on campus.
+You will need to take Amtrak to Newark or Trenton and then switch to New Jersey Transit, as above, to get to Princeton Junction Station and then to Princeton Station on campus.

 Travel by Air